Date and Time

 Thursday, May 9, 2019

 8:45 a.m. - Noon

 Light refreshments and networking at 8:45 a.m.
 Presentation and discussion begin at 9:00 a.m.

 The Crook County Nonprofit Resource Round-Up is a learning and networking opportunity convened by the Nonprofit Association of Oregon for nonprofit staff, board, and volunteers to connect, meet funders, and learn about valuable tools and resources designed specifically for nonprofits.

-- Yvette Rhodes, Program Associate, The Ford Family Foundation
+- Levi Williams, Associate Program Officer, The Ford Family Foundation

 - Bart Hadder, Program Director (Retired), M.J.
 Murdock Chartiable Trust